-It was a community Studio Gallery and Friday July 5th 2013, while “doing” the town, I did notice the Gallery and intended to visit.
+It was a Community Studio Gallery and Friday July 5th 2013.
+While “doing” the town called Mossman, Far North Queensland, I did notice the Gallery and intended to visit.
 But somehow or other I forgot.
-Even though stationed about 20 km from this small town for a physically relaxing and recuperating weekend, I happened to pass the same Studio Gallery again on Saturday morning, past the “Rama-da” Hotel.
+Even though stationed in Port Douglas, about 20 km from this small town for a physically relaxing and recuperating weekend, I happened to pass the same Studio Gallery again on Saturday morning, after driving past the “Rama-da” Hotel as in Hare Rama.
 This time I went in and there was Judith, a 78-year-old lady, caretaker for the day.
 We talked about philosophy.
 She volunteered that she had studied philosophy one full year in Sydney, some time ago etc, etc… and had some Buddhist affiliations.
-Then, after presenting BGAII, I made the decisive step: “Why don’t you please buy a copy of Bhagavad-Gita As It Is?”
+Then, after presenting Bhagavad-Gita As It Is(BGAII), I made the decisive step: “Judith, why don’t you please buy a copy of Bhagavad-Gita As It Is today?”
 To my surprise, she simply said:” Yes, I think this is what I ought to do.
 This is a good idea” After checking her mode of payment, I went to my Sankirtan van and fetched a copy of BGAII for Judith.

-He does not talk for the sake of talking, nor does he talk to show off his meager knowledge, as the neophytes sometimes do.
-As soon as the book distributor realizes that the interlocutor will not buy the book, it is his duty to politely break the relationship and immediately resume his search for the next candidate.
-There is no room for sense gratification.
+He does not talk for the sake of talking, nor does he talk to show off his meager knowledge, as neophytes sometimes choose to do.
+As soon as the book distributor realizes that the intended recipient has no intention to buy the book, it is his duty to politely break the relationship and immediately resume his search for the next candidate.
+There is no room for sense gratification either!
 There is no spare time to waste and there are an unlimited number of candidates.
 The conversation that culminates in the sale of Bhagavad-Gita As It Is, certainly represents the perfection of conversation.
 Who will dispute the fact?
 Please put your argument.

 ” Humility; pridelessness; nonviolence; tolerance; simplicity; approaching a bona fide spiritual master; cleanliness; steadiness; self-control; renunciation of the objects of sense gratification; absence of false ego; the perception of the evil of birth, death, old age and disease; detachment; freedom from entanglement with children, wife, home and the rest; even-mindedness amid pleasant and unpleasant events; constant and unalloyed devotion to Me; aspiring to live in a solitary place; detachment from the general mass of people; accepting the importance of self-realization; and philosophical search for the Absolute Truth—all these I declare to be knowledge, and besides this whatever there may be is ignorance.”

 In contrast to her body, and to my own body for that matter, there were absolutely no signs of old age in this godly lady’s mind.
-Because she honestly admitted that she was not quite sure what happens after death, I clearly advised her to particularly read the second chapter of BGAII about the eternality of the soul.
+Because she honestly admitted that she was not quite sure what happens after death, I clearly advised her to particularly read the second chapter of Bhagavad-Gita As It Is about the eternality of the soul.

 “I am glad that you are reading Bhagavad-gita.
 Try to do this regularly.
 Chapter 2 is very important because it explains that we are not this body, that we are spirit soul, part and parcel of God.
-One has to have this preliminary understanding if he is to advance in spiritual life.”
-751110let.Nyamiaka
+One has to have this preliminary understanding, if he is to advance in spiritual life.”
+751110Let.Nyamiaka

-If I would have entered the building on Friday, I would have never met Judith and she would have not gotten a copy of BGAII, which just came into her life at the right time.
-But obviously the plan of the Lord was totally different and He again had clearly manipulated me from the heart.
-BGAII 15.15:
+If I had entered the building on Friday, I would have never met Judith and she would have not gotten a copy of BGAII, which just came into her life at the latest time, so to say.
+But obviously the plan of the Lord was totally different and He again had clearly manipulated me from the heart as in BGAII 15.15:

-In the material world, we are often manipulated and the result may not always be in our best interest, but spiritual Krishna-manipulation is welcome and represents a very special kind of blessing from the Lord.
+In the material world, we are often manipulated by many agents and the result may not always be in our best interest, but spiritual Krishna-manipulation is welcome and represents a very special kind of blessing from the Lord.
 Let us pray and act in such a way that Sri Krishna, the Supreme Personality of Godhead, more and more chooses to use us for His divine plans and purposes.

 “The real identity of the living entity is that he is eternally servant of God.
 We should not understand this word servant in the meaning of materialistic servant.
 TO BECOME SERVANT OF GOD IS A GREAT POSITION.
 That is not ordinary position.
-Just like people try to get some government servitorship.
-Government service.
+Just like people try to get some government servitorship, government service.
 That is also servant, to become servant.
 Why?
 Or people try to get some service in some established firm, well-reputed business firm.
 Why?
 That service is comfortable, there is great profit in such kind of service.
-So if people are satisfied by getting a government service or service in some good establishment, then just think over if you become servant of God then what is your position?
+So if people are satisfied by getting a government service or service in some good establishment, then just think over if you become servant of God, then what is your position?
 Because God is the government of all government.
 So to become servant of God… We are servant of God constitutionally.
 Just like Caitanya Mahaprabhu says, jivera svarupa haya nitya-krishna-dasa [Cc.
 Madhya 20.108-109].”
 680613BG.Mon